-- 1.1 The Central Bank has issued a number of statutory instruments prescribing controlled functions ('CFs') and pre-approval controlled functions ('PCFs') by regulation ("the Regulations") which should be read together and not in isolation.
-A further statutory instrument was issued on 2 March 2012, 'The Central Bank Reform Act 2010 (Procedures Governing the Conduct of Investigations) Regulations 2012'. - 1.2 The Central Bank has also issued two codes under Section 50 of the Act, the Code setting out Standards of Fitness and Probity ('the F & P Standards') and Part 1 of the Minimum Competency Code ('the MCC'). - 1.3 As of 27 February 2013 and 01 January 2014 respectively the standards contained in the EBA Guidelines on the assessment of the suitability of members of the management body and key function holders and the Capital Requirements Directive 2013/36/EU (the "the Union Standards") apply, in addition to the F & P Standards, to persons occupying controlled functions in credit institutions and to all applications to perform pre-approval controlled functions in credit institutions.
+- 1.1 The Central Bank has issued a number of statutory instruments1 prescribing controlled functions ('CFs') and pre-approval controlled functions ('PCFs') by regulation ("the Regulations") which should be read together and not in isolation.
+A further statutory instrument was issued on 2 March 2012, 'The Central Bank Reform Act 2010 (Procedures Governing the Conduct of Investigations) Regulations 2012'.2 - 1.2 The Central Bank has also issued two codes under Section 50 of the Act, the Code setting out Standards of Fitness and Probity ('the F & P Standards') and the Minimum Competency Code ('the MCC'). - 1.3 The standards contained in the Joint ESMA and EBA Guidelines on the assessment of the suitability of members of the management body and key function holders and the Capital Requirements Directive 2013/36/EU (the "the Union Standards") apply, in addition to the F & P Standards, to persons occupying controlled functions and to all applications to perform pre-approval controlled functions in credit institutions and certain investment firms.
 From 4 November 2014, for applications made by a regulated financial service provider to the Central Bank to appoint a person to perform a pre-approval controlled function where that function is part of the management body of a significant institution as defined in Article 3 Capital Requirements Directive 2013/36/EU and Article 6 SSMR, and therefore falling within the exclusive competence of the ECB as set out in Article 4 of the SSM Regulation, the Union Standards shall apply. - 1.4 For guidance purposes the Central Bank has issued the following non statutory guidance documents in relation to Part 3 of the Act: - The Guidance on the Fit and Proper Standards ('the Guidance'); - The Guidance on Investigations under Part 3 of the Act; - In Situ Pre-Approval Controlled Functions: Confirmation of Due Diligence undertaken.

-&lt;sup>1 SI No 437 of 2011, SI No 615 of 2011, S.I.
+1 SI No 437 of 2011, SI No 615 of 2011, S.I.
 394 of 2014 and S.I.
 545 of 2015.

-&lt;sup>2 SI No 56 of 2012.
+2 SI No 56 of 2012.

-- 1.5 The Central Bank's Regulatory Transactions Division ('RTD') has published the Individual Questionnaire ('the IQ') together with the Online User Manual for fitness and probity applications. - 1.6 RTD also publish regular bulletins known as the 'IQ Bulletin' which are available on the Central Bank website. - 1.7 In addition the Central Bank has a dedicated web page to Fitness and Probity which can be accessed here.
+- 1.5 The Central Bank's Regulatory Transactions Division ('RTD') has published the Individual Questionnaire ('the IQ') together with the Online User Manual for fitness and probity applications. - 1.6 In addition, the Central Bank has a dedicated web page to Fitness and Probity which can be accessed here.